VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-You can now pilot the zeppelin !
+* You can now pilot the zeppelin !
 Try it with Z,Q,S,D or Arrows.

 ## Add collisions

 Now we are going to add some collectable spheres.

-In `worldGameManager.js` add this method
+* In `worldGameManager.js` add the method createCollectableSphere

 ```js
 createCollectableSphere(x, y) {